 - Compare what was being said with your own findings from the first step of the challenge.
 Use this information to help your counterpart make new connections, uncover flaws in their thinking, find better examples, and discover new arguments that work in their favour.

-As we can see, this adds a collaborative aspect to the challenge.
+As we can see, this adds a collaborative aspect to the steel man argument.
 Not only do we now have some use for our findings from step one.
 We can be sure that we have a very refined understanding of a contrarian position to our own views.

 Note that we still don’t have to agree with anything the other person says.
 We’re just helping them to make the best possible case for whatever they believe.
 At the same time, we’ve seen the world through their eyes, which gets us another step closer to the truth.